 The franchisor should regularly invite you to review your plan with them to help you stay on track and keep your business profitable and successful.
 The business plan should take on board your strengths, weaknesses and skillsets and the franchisor should work with you to improve areas of weakness and help you to develop your skills.

 As part of the ongoing support programme at Rainbow International, our franchisees develop a 100-day plan to ensure that their businesses launch smoothly and successfully.
 The plan fits around franchisees’ existing skills and experience to ensure that they know exactly what they need to achieve in the first few months of their business and beyond.
-Franchisees work alongside Head Office to implement and regularly review the plan to ensure that goals are met and exceeded.
+Franchisees work alongside Central Office to implement and regularly review the plan to ensure that goals are met and exceeded.
 We have a well-established network of franchisees willing to support new franchisees as they build their knowledge and experience.

 Field support visits during which the franchisor or a member of the support team visits you on-site are an integral part of any franchise support programme.
 This provides an opportunity for the franchisor to observe how the franchise is being run whilst allowing them to coach you in the field on ways to improve your business operations for success.